elzekool/magento2-rotate-encryption-keys/README.md

 Put the environment into maintenance mode.

 ### Step 2
-Make a full backup of the database
+Make a full backup of the database and of env.php

 ## Step 3
 Add an additional crypt key to `env.php`.
 This additional key needs to be `SODIUM_CRYPTO_AEAD_CHACHA20POLY1305_KEYBYTES` long which in general is 32 characters.
 Important!
 The value is a single string seperated by a whitespace (enter or space), e.g. `key1 key2`

 ## Step 4
-Run the command `php update-encryption.php generate-commands --backup-file=restore-values.sql`
+Run the command `php update-encryption.php generate-commands`

 ## Step 5
 Run the commands outputted by the previous command.

 ## Step 6
+Run the command `php update-encryption.php update-env`.
+In the case that the env.php file is not directly writable (or uses a symlink) use the `--dry-run` property get the paths and values to update manually.

+## Step 7 (Optional: only if your old key is not secure anymore)
+If the old key is deemed insecure and needs to be removed then follow the following additional steps.
+Do note that any customer and/or admin password is invalidated and a password reset is needed so use with care.

+* After performing step 1-6 replace the original key with the new key (replace, do not remove!), e.g. if your old key was `aaa` and your new key `bbb` replace `aaa bbb` with `bbb bbb`.
+* Run the command `php update-encryption.php generate-commands --key-number=0 --old-key-number=1`
+* Run the commands outputted by the previous command.
+* Run the command `php update-encryption.php update-env --key-number=0 --old-key-number=1`
+* You can now remove the duplicate crypt keys from env.php

+## Step 8
 Flush the cache

 ## Important Notes

 - This script is designed for use by experienced Magento developers.
-- Always backup your database before running this script.
+- Always backup your database and env.php before running this script.
 - The script uses `fetchAll`, which may consume significant memory for large tables.
 - Currently only supports Sodium for encryption (legacy mcrypt values are not handled).
 - Encrypted values within JSON or URL parameters may be missed.